ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 Ultimately we will see that a stateless app is pointless.
 But you need to judiciously select the points in your code where where you allow mutation to occur.
 Most of the internal organs of your code should strive to be immutable, and consequently, extraordinarily testable.
 The more mutations you can eliminate the better off you are.

 __Why should your care about immutability?__ We have attained the smallest possible transistor.
 Clock rates plateaued in 2004.
 Multi-core is currently the preferred strategy for improving speed.
-If your code is not thread-safe it cannot be distributed in parallel across multiple cores.
-Shared mutable state is not thread-safe.
+If your code is not thread-safe it cannot be distributed in parallel across multiple cores because shared mutable state is not thread-safe.
 See [Robert Martin's talk](https://www.youtube.com/watch?v=7Zlp9rKHGD4) on this topic.
 Just note: an "assignment statement" is totally benign a "reassignment statement" is problematic.

-When you reassign (mutate) a variable you are introducing state change.
+When you reassign (mutate) a variable you are introducing state change to your application.
 To reproduce a complex bug you often need the sequence of computations that lead to the failure.
 When you mutate variables you are throwing away that sequence.

-__How do you avoid state?__ Any time you need to model a state change you pass the previous value to a function that returns a new value.
+__How do you avoid state?
+Any time you need to model a state change you pass the previous value to a function that returns a new value.--

 Imagine a banking application.
 If you create an account object that holds a balance variable and mutates it every time you deposit or withdraw money you have no way generating a monthly bank statement listing all of your activity without implementing that functionality.
 If you return a new account object with an updated balance you will accumulate a history of the exact sequence that lead up to the current balance.
 That can be pretty useful ...